-We’d planned to hang around a little longer in the lagoon, perhaps making a trip to the north end for some variety as we waited for the lockdown restrictions to ease and for inter province travel to be allowed.
-One morning as we were walking around the pretty coves at Cabo de Palos, we received a message from our friends anchored by us, to say the Guardia Civil had visited and told us we all had to leave.
+We’d planned to hang around a little longer in the lagoon.
+Perhaps take a trip to the north end for some variety.
+We had time to kill as we waited for the lockdown restrictions to ease and allow inter-province travel.
+One morning, whilst out walking around the pretty coves at Cabo de Palos, a message arrived from our friends.
+They were anchored close by us and had received a visit from the Guardia Civil.
+We were all ordered to leave.
 It seemed there was a new rule, and that rule was no anchoring in the Mar Menor.
-We had been seen and reported.
+Someone had seen the boats and reported us.
 Puzzled by this, we reluctantly headed back to Emerald and sailed our way to the 16:00 bridge.

-Leaving was a much less fraught event than arrival and Colin gave the bridge controller a wave once we’d safely passed through, which was returned with gusto.
+Leaving was a much less fraught event than arrival.
+As we passed safely through, Colin gave the bridge controller a wave.
+It was returned with gusto.

 Back to the Oasis we went, where several more boats had since arrived.
 Perhaps the Guardia had done us a favour – the water was much clearer here with fewer bugs – but a trawl of the internet in both Spanish and English could not unearth this new rule.

-And so, the curse of the Mar Menor gave us another mystery, unlikely to ever be solved!
+And so, the curse of the Mar Menor had given us another mystery, one unlikely to ever be solved!

 4th June: Cabo Tinoso to The Oasis, Mar Menor – 34nm

 Anchored in 4.5m sand, position 37 45.364’N 0 44.256’W